fralapo/Disable-BD-PROCHOT-on-LINUX/README.md

 # Disable BD PROCHOT on LINUX

 This repository offers a comprehensive method for disabling BD PROCHOT (Bi-Directional Processor Hot) on Linux systems at boot time and after resume from suspend.
 BD PROCHOT is a thermal throttling feature that allows external devices to signal the CPU to throttle down to avoid overheating.
-Disabling BD PROCHOT can help maintain performance if thermal throttling is happening prematurely, but it should be done with caution[web:25][web:27].
+Disabling BD PROCHOT can help maintain performance if thermal throttling is happening prematurely, but it should be done with caution.

 ## Table of Contents